GUIDE: A Diffusion-Based Autonomous Robot Exploration Framework Using Global Graph Inference: EXPERIMENTS

+Efficiency is defined as the explored free volume divided by the travel distance or the makespan.
 As shown in Table~\ref{tab:benchmark} and Fig.~\ref{fig:figure}, our method consistently achieves up to 18.3\% faster coverage and 34.9\% reduction in redundant movements compared with TARE local planner~\cite{cao2021tare}, DRL planner~\cite{cao2024deep}, and DARE planner~\cite{cao2024dare}.
 In addition, the comparative exploration paths illustrated in Fig.~\ref{fig:trajectory} demonstrate that our method generates foresighted and stable trajectories which maximize coverage efficiency while minimizing redundant movements.
 In environments with complex intersections and room layouts, the ability to predict the structure of unexplored areas effectively improves overall efficiency.

-Furthermore, to demonstrate GUIDE’s ability to generate stable, foresighted action sequences with substantially fewer denoising steps, we compare it with DARE~\cite{cao2024dare} under varying values of $K$.
+Furthermore, to demonstrate GUIDE’s ability to generate stable, foresighted action sequences with fewer denoising steps, we compare it with DARE~\cite{cao2024dare} under varying values of $K$.
 The experiments are conducted in the two structured Gazebo environments described above, and the results are reported as the averages across these two scenarios.
 As shown in Table~\ref{tab:denoise_compare}, DARE requires up to $K=100$ steps with the Scheduler~\cite{nichol2021improved} to produce stable trajectories, resulting in an average planning time of approximately $1.3$\,s.
 GUIDE leverages the enriched global graph representation to achieve reliable outputs with only $K=30$ denoising steps.
 This reduces the planning time to around $0.2$\,s while also yielding shorter overall exploration paths.